sodexx7/MetricFlow/README.md

    At the moment, only the local environment is supported.
 The branch front end can be accessed while running the local metric-ai-agent.

+## TODO

+1. Refactor the code and review the prompt’s efficiency.

+2. Build a well-structured and resilient strategy data model along with related functions to provide sufficient flexibility for interacting with AI.

+3. Implement a consistent approach to help the AI and front end maintain the strategy data model effectively.

 ## Materials

 Reference [singularity-net-metta-fetch-financial-advisor-agent](https://github.com/fetchai/innovation-lab-examples/tree/main/web3/singularity-net-metta-fetch-financial-advisor-agent)